citp/privacy-policy-historical/c/cr/cru/cruisingworld.com.md

-> *The following text is extracted and transformed from the cruisingworld.com privacy policy that was archived on 2006-03-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060318171647id_/http%3A//www.cruisingworld.com/article.jsp%3FID%3D8222) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cruisingworld.com privacy policy that was archived on 2006-10-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061020133819id_/http%3A//www.cruisingworld.com/article.jsp%3FID%3D8222) for the most accurate reproduction.*

 # Cruising World - Privacy Policy

 Privacy Policy

+May 9, 2003